geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Surprized, he found, beneath a stripling's form,

-The skill and firmness of a veteran's arm ;
+The skill and firmness of a veteran's arm;

-Yet long he bore the light ; but faint at length,
+Yet long he bore the light; but faint at length,

-As he relax'd his rival gather'd strength ;
+As he relax'd his rival gather'd strength;

 By slow degrees his force, his limbs decay,